kashmir96/osoappliance/content/directory/appliance-repair-technicians/hartnell-coolheat.md

 categories: ["New Zealand"]
 tags: ["Christchurch"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician,-installation,-new-appliances/hartnell-coolheat.webp
+ image: /img/laundryappliance/323.webp
- alt: 'Logo for Hartnell Coolheat the New Zealand from Christchurch'
+ alt: 'NewZealand from hartnellcoolheat'
 ---

 # Hartnell Coolheat is an Appliance Repair Technician, Installation, New Appliances Company operating in Christchurch, New Zealand.